Skip to main content

 5. Run the pipeline and review.

-Create a new pipeline and add a stage for Secure Shell deployments.
+To start a SSH deployment, create a new pipeline and add a stage for Secure Shell deployments.

 Create a Harness Secure Shell service